-COURSE #2005 Advanced Placement (AP) American Level: AP Grade Level: 12 Government & Politics Credits: 1.0 NCAA Core: Yes Additional: AP Test Fee and Require ed Summer Assignments
+COURSE #2005 Advanced Placement (AP) American Level: AP Government & Politics Grade Level: 12 Credits: 1.0

 The Advanced Placement course in Government is an intensive study of American Government and Politics.
 The course is designed to give students a critical perspective and analysis of American governmental and political institutions, groups and beliefs.
 The course requires students to have extensive and intensive reading & writing skills.
 It is recommended that students taking this course take the Advanced Placement (AP) National Exam at the end of the course.